Skip to main content

 trophy Over-ear

-Both types can output quite impressive battery durations.
-However, more space inside earcups still makes for better performance.
+Both types can output impressive battery durations.
+However, more space inside earcups in over-ear headphones gives them: a bigger battery AND a longer battery life.

 On-ear